Adiabatic Error Cancellation in Berry Phase Estimation: Introduction

 \section{Introduction}

-Quantum computers can offer exponential speedups for certain computational tasks, with quantum simulation of many-body systems being one of their most compelling applications~\cite{Feynman1982,Lloyd1996,Georgescu2014}.
-Recent advances in hardware have brought the field closer to early fault-tolerant quantum computation.
-In the NISQ (noisy intermediate-scale quantum) regime, devices operate without error correction.
-In the early fault-tolerant regime, limited error correction is available, but resources remain constrained.
-In both settings, identifying physically meaningful problems that are intrinsically robust to noise arising from quantum evolution is of central importance for achieving practical quantum advantage before full fault tolerance~\cite{Preskill2018,Kim2023}.

-Berry phase estimation---determining the geometric phase acquired by a quantum state transported adiabatically around a loop in parameter space~\cite{Berry1984,Simon1983}---could be a promising problem in this context.
-Our motivation stems from the observation that the Berry phase, as a manifestation of quantum geometry, depends only on the path traced in parameter space, not on the speed of traversal or the energy spectrum.
-This suggests that Berry phase estimation may be inherently more robust to certain classes of errors than other quantum computational tasks such as energy estimation.

-The Berry phase is one of the most fundamental concepts in modern quantum physics.
-Since its discovery, it has profoundly reshaped our understanding of quantum matter: it provides the theoretical foundation for the classification of topological phases of matter~\cite{HasanKane2010,QiZhang2011}, explains the modern theory of electric polarization in crystalline solids~\cite{KingSmith1993,Resta2000, Vanderbilt2018}, underlies the anomalous Hall effect~\cite{Nagaosa2010,XiaoChangNiu2010}, and captures the quantum geometry of Bloch states that governs superfluid weight and optical responses in flat-band systems~\cite{Peotta2015,Torma2022}.
-Its integration over closed surfaces yields topological invariants such as the Chern number~\cite{TKNN1982}, while its non-abelian generalization---the Wilczek--Zee holonomy~\cite{WilczekZee1984}---extends these ideas to degenerate subspaces and forms the basis of holonomic quantum computation~\cite{Zanardi1999,Sjoqvist2012}.
+The Berry phase is one of the most fundamental concepts in modern quantum physics~\cite{Simon1983,Berry1984}.
+While quantum systems were traditionally understood through their energy spectra, the Berry phase revealed physical information in eigenstate geometry inaccessible from energy alone.
+This insight has profoundly reshaped our understanding of quantum matter, providing the geometric foundation for topological phases characterized by invariants such as the Chern number~\cite{TKNN1982,HasanKane2010,QiZhang2011}, the modern theory of electric polarization in crystalline solids~\cite{KingSmith1993,Resta2000,Vanderbilt2018}, and the anomalous Hall effect~\cite{Nagaosa2010,XiaoChangNiu2010}.
+Building on these foundations, quantum geometry has become a major frontier in contemporary quantum science, where the Berry curvature and quantum metric shape nonlinear transport, flat-band superconductivity, and interaction-driven phases such as fractional Chern insulators~\cite{Peotta2015,Torma2022,Ahn2022,Roy2014,Liu2025}.

-Estimating the Berry phase is therefore a problem of broad physical importance.
-Sophisticated classical methods exist~\cite{Vanderbilt2018,FukuiHatsugaiSuzuki2005, Yu2011,Soluyanov2011}, but they become intractable for strongly correlated many-body systems in general.
-Indeed, Berry phase estimation has recently been shown to be BQP-complete with a known guiding state~\cite{HayakawaSakamotoKiumi2025}, establishing that quantum computers offer a provable advantage for this problem.
-Several proposals for estimating Berry phases on quantum computers have been put forward~\cite{ZhangWei2010,MurtaCatarinaFernandezRossier2020, TamiyaKohNakagawa2021, HayakawaSakamotoKiumi2025, MootzYao2026}, typically combining adiabatic simulation with phase estimation or interferometric techniques.
-However, a systematic analysis of the adiabatic phase error and its scaling in terms of the Hamiltonian parameters has been lacking, and no intrinsic robustness mechanism has been theoretically identified.